-Keep personal info out of the mail
+1. Keep personal info out of the mail

-Thieves often get personal information from mail either stolen from the mailbox or pulled out of the trash.
+Thieves often get personal information from mail, either stolen from the mailbox or pulled out of the trash.
 1st United Credit Union offers two ways for you to cut down on mail, lowering your risk of having your information stolen.

-Never share your personal or banking information
+2. Never share your personal or banking information

-Monitor your accounts
+3. Monitor your accounts

-Watch your credit score and credit report
+4. Watch your credit score and credit report

 A sudden drop to your credit score or inaccurate information on your credit report could be an indicator of a possible issue.
 1st United provides our primary members their FICO® Score, updated quarterly.
-The FICO® Score can be accessed through online or mobile banking.
-Credit reports can be accessed for free from annualcreditreport.com.
-Check both your credit score and credit report carefully and be sure to report any discrepancies as soon as possible.
+Your FICO® Score can be accessed by logging into your account, and will also appear on your quarterly statement.
+Credit reports can be downloaded for free from annualcreditreport.com.
+Check both your credit score and credit report carefully, and be sure to report any discrepancies as soon as possible.

-Set up account alerts
+5. Set up account alerts

-Enroll in monitoring
+6. Enroll in ID monitoring

-Just as you would insure your home, auto, and health, you should invest resources into protecting yourself against identity crimes, data theft, and the burdens of being victimized.
+Just as you would insure your home, auto, and health, you should invest resources to protect yourself against identity crimes, data theft, and the burdens of being victimized.
 One way to do this is through an identity fraud monitoring company that does the tracking for you.
 Some even offer insurance that protects you in the event of loss.
-1st United Credit Union partners with Identity Fraud, Inc. to offer a variety of protection plans to our members.
-The Identity Fraud service can be accessed through the 1st United website.
+We partner with Identity Fraud, Inc. to offer members discounted protection plans.
+We also offer free identity theft monitoring through NortonLifeLock™ to our Visa credit card holders.

 Instilling good habits now to prevent identity theft can save you a load of trouble later.
 Be diligent in protecting your personal and account information, and teach your family about the importance of protecting personal information, too.
 If you suspect fraud has occurred, contact your local police department immediately and notify us as soon as possible so we can place additional safeguards on your account.